 When it comes to thinking about dissertations, it's useful to know how and where to look for material, both within Cambridge and further afield.
-The following is some guidance on finding various different types of material: primary sources, books, journal articles, unpublished dissertations, and subject gateways.
+The following is some guidance on finding various different types of material, whether primary or secondary.

 The best place to begin looking for secondary material is a specialist bibliographical database covering your area of interest, eg. the Bibliography of British and Irish History.
 Teaching staff will be able to advise on what databases there are in your subject area, or you can look at the Seeley's online resources pages, which break down electronic resources by Part I paper.
 However, there may not be a specialist database covering your topic, in which case a more general literature search may be the best way to begin.
 Literature searches may also help you to find supplementary material, and to identify what is available within Cambridge.

 Before you begin looking for secondary material, you may find it useful to look at the following guidance, from the University Library's Research Skills Programme:

 Literature searches will help you to identify a viable topic of research, or a new angle from which to approach a subject, and they will also ensure that you do not duplicate work in progress.
 You will need to be compiling lists of material to consult at the same time as taking organised notes and writing; you should not wait to complete the reading before beginning to write.